Why Does My Ferret Lick Me?

 In conclusion, ferret licking is not just a quirky behavior but also has several physical and emotional benefits for both the ferret and the owner.
 Therefore, it is important to encourage this habit and enjoy the bonding experience.

-Recommended Reading: How Do You Travel With A Ferret?
+Recommended Reading: What To Do When You First Get A Ferret?

 Differences between Male and Female Ferret Licking Behaviors